swlaschin/fsharpforfunandprofit.com/_posts/2012-07-16-interfaces.md

 ### Implementing interfaces in F# ###

 So, how do you implement an interface in F#?
-You cannot just “inherit” from it, as you would an abstract base class.
+You cannot just â€œinheritâ€ from it, as you would an abstract base class.
 You have to provide an explicit implementation for each interface member using the syntax `interface XXX with`, as shown below:

 {% highlight fsharp %}
 type IAddingService =